hashicorp/terraform-provider-google/website/docs/r/compute_disk.html.markdown

   `snapshot` parameter, or specify it alone to create an empty persistent disk.
-  If you specify this field along with `image` or `snapshot`, the value of sizeGb must not be less than the size of the image or the size of the snapshot.
+  If you specify this field along with `image` or `snapshot`, the value must not be less than the size of the image or the size of the snapshot.

 * `physical_block_size_bytes` -